-- 6. EDUCATION COURSE.
+- 4. ALCOHOL ABSTAIN FROM USE.
+Respondent shall abstain completely from the use of products or beverages containing alcohol. - 5.
+EDUCATION COURSE.
 Within sixty (60) calendar days of the effective date of this Decision, and on an annual basis thereafter, Respondent shall submit to the Board or its designee for its prior approval educational program(s) or course(s) which shall not be less than forty (40) hours per year, for each year of probation.
 The educational program(s) or course(s) shall be aimed at correcting any areas of deficient practice or knowledge and shall be Category I certified.
 The educational program(s) or course(s) shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.
 Following the completion of each course, the Board or its designee may administer an examination to test Respondent's knowledge of the course.
-Respondent shall provide proof of attendance for sixty-five (65) hours of CME of which forty (40) hours were in satisfaction of this condition. - 7.
-PROFESSIONALISM PROGRAM (ETHICS COURSE).
-Within sixty (60) calendar days of the effective date of this Decision, Respondent shall enroll in a professionalism program, that meets the requirements of Title 16, California Code of Regulations (CCR) section 1358.1.
-Respondent shall participate in and successfully complete that program.
-Respondent shall provide any information and documents that the program may deem pertinent.
-Respondent shall successfully complete the classroom component of the program not later than six (6) months after Respondent's initial enrollment, and the longitudinal component of the program not later than the time specified by the program, but no later than one (1) year after attending the classroom component.
-The professionalism program shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.
+Respondent shall provide proof of attendance for sixty-five (65) hours of CME of which forty (40) hours were in satisfaction of this condition. - 6.
+PRESCRIBING PRACTICES COURSE.
+Within sixty (60) calendar days of the effective date of this Decision, Respondent shall enroll in a course in prescribing practices approved in advance by the Board or its designee.
+Respondent shall provide the approved course provider with any information and documents that the approved course provider may deem pertinent.
+Respondent shall participate in and successfully complete the classroom component of the course not later than six (6) months after Respondent's initial enrollment.
+Respondent shall successfully complete any other component of the course within one (1) year of enrollment.
+The prescribing practices course shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.